About Goodbye Butterflies

 Goodbye Butterflies is a project that’s near and dear to my heart.
 I’ve been working to create it for a number of years now and, in a larger sense, my entire adult life.

-I’ve seen stage fright and other forms of performance anxiety needlessly afflict too many individuals over the years.
+I’ve seen stage fright needlessly afflict too many performers over the years.
 I’ve even watched it end promising careers before they’ve had a chance to get off the ground.
 I

 What a terrible waste.